google/xls/xls/contrib/xlscc/bazel_rules_macros.md

 A macro that instantiates a build rule generating a Verilog file from a C/C++ source file.

-The macro instantiates a build rule that generates an Verilog file from a DSLX source file.
+The macro instantiates a build rule that generates a Verilog file from a DSLX source file.
 The build rule executes the core functionality of following macros: